Browns star Garrett facing NFL discipline after outburst

 The Browns will visit the Steelers on Dec.
 1.

-Kitchens was disappointed with Garret for losing his cool and overshadowing a huge win for the Browns, who have won two straight games to salvage a season that was starting to slip away.
+Kitchens clearly was not happy with Garrett for losing his cool and overshadowing a huge win for the Browns, who have won two straight games to salvage a season that was starting to slip away.

 “You have to be able to maintain your composure in times like that and under no circumstances do we want anything to do with anything like that,” Kitchens said.
 “I am embarrassed.
 Myles is embarrassed.
 It is not good.
 He understands what he did, he understands it is totally unacceptable, and we have to get through it.”